Hawaiian Electric Industries Inc. [HE] stock Upgrade by Wells Fargo analyst, price target now $8

 Hawaiian Electric Industries, Inc. (NYSE: HE) (HEI) today reported consolidated net income for common stock for the second quarter of 2023 of $54.6 million and EPS of $0.50, compared to $52.5 million and EPS of $0.48 for the second quarter of 2022.

-Over the last 12 months, HE stock dropped by -68.18%.
-The one-year Hawaiian Electric Industries Inc. stock forecast points to a potential upside of 21.31.
-The average equity rating for HE stock is currently 3.20, trading closer to a bullish pattern in the stock market.
+Hawaiian Electric Industries Inc. stock has also loss -29.85% of its value over the past 7 days.
+However, HE stock has declined by -73.05% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -76.15% and lost -76.92% year-on date.

-The market cap for the stock reached $1.32 billion, with 109.57 million shares outstanding and 109.25 million shares in the current float.
-Compared to the average trading volume of 2.59M shares, HE stock reached a trading volume of 34015030 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HE stock reached $1.30 billion, with 109.57 million shares outstanding and 109.25 million shares in the current float.
+Compared to the average trading volume of 3.86M shares, HE reached a trading volume of 20248367 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Hawaiian Electric Industries Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on August 18, 2023.